njhazelh/Other-Wireless/ps4/README.md

 The linkit should have a DHT11 sensor with the data pin attached to D12.
 It should also have an LED attached to D11.

+Next generate a certificate and key for the SSL connection.
+You can do this using `openssl req -new -x509 -days 365 -nodes -out server.cert -keyout server.key`.
+The certificate must be called server.cert and the key must be called server.key.
+A sample certificate and key are included for conveniance.

 Next, start `temper_server.py` from the command line.
+The certificate and key must be in the same directory as the server script.

-Next, upload `temp_catcher.py` to the Linkit using SSH/SCP.
-Using SSH, start `temp_catcher.py` using the IP of the server and the port number, 1234. eg. `$ ./temp_catcher.py x.x.x.x 1234`.
+Next, upload `temp_catcher.py` and the certificate to the Linkit using SSH/SCP.
+Using SSH, start `temp_catcher.py` using the IP of the server and the port number, 1234. eg. `$ ./temp_catcher.py x.x.x.x 1234`

 If everything works correctly, you should see temperature information appearing in both the server and the catcher at roughly 2 second intervals.